iLGunners/Algorithms-in-Rust/README.md

 # Algorithms-in-Rust
-selection of algorithms done in Rust language.
+Selection of algorithms done in Rust language.